-Take this medication by mouth, usually 4 times a day or as directed by your doctor.
-Dosage is based on your medical condition and response to therapy.
-In children, dosage is also based on weight.
+Take this medication by mouth as directed by your doctor, usually 4 times a day.
+The dosage is based on your medical condition and response to treatment.
+In children, the dosage is also based on weight.
 If you need to continue treatment once your diarrhea is controlled, your doctor may direct you to lower your dosage.
 Do not increase your dose, take it more often, or use it for longer than prescribed.

-It is important that you drink the proper amount of fluids and minerals (electrolytes) to prevent loss of body water (dehydration).
-Tell your doctor immediately if you develop signs of dehydration (e.g., extreme thirst, decreased urination, muscle cramps, weakness, fainting).
+It is important that you drink the proper amount of fluids and electrolytes to prevent dehydration.
+Tell your doctor right away if you develop signs of dehydration (such as extreme thirst, decreased urination, muscle cramps, weakness, fainting).
 You may also need to change to a bland diet during this time to reduce irritation to your stomach/intestines.
 Consult your doctor or pharmacist for more information.

 Inform your doctor if your condition does not improve after 2 days.

-Tell your doctor immediately if any of these unlikely but serious side effects occur: stomach/abdominal pain or swelling, severe nausea, vomiting, mental/mood changes (e.g., confusion, depression), restlessness, numbness/tingling of arms/legs.
+Tell your doctor right away if you have any serious side effects, including: stomach/abdominal pain or swelling, severe nausea, vomiting, mental/mood changes (such as confusion, depression, restlessness), numbness/tingling of arms/legs.

 This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.

 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088 or at www.fda.gov/medwatch.